Most of our projects fall into one of these three broad categories:

 Some of our work has been practical.
 From writing comments to the U.S. Fish and Wildlife Service to collaborating with other nonprofits to draft new versions of state-level endangered species acts, we've been working on changing policy at both levels of government.

 Other work has been more academic.
 Shelby recently published a paper on using the Clean Water Act to protect farmed animals.
 Aidan just published a paper uncovering new ways to use the Endangered Species Act to protect the Rice's whale.
-And at the moment, Mason is collaborating with the University of Colorado Law School to develop a class where students will learn how to craft and publish academic arguments to protect animals through the law.
+And at the moment, Mason is teaching and developing a class as an adjunct professor for the University of Colorado Law School where students will learn how to craft and publish academic arguments to protect animals through the law.

 Ligitation & Petitions